Deep Dive into Cloud Function

 };

-When the cloud function is invoked for the first time, the return value is 1, which is as expected.
+When the cloud function is called for the first time, the function returns a value of 1, which conforms to expectations.

-However, if this cloud function is invoked consecutively, the return value may increment from 2 or revert to 1.
-This is the result of instance reuse:
+If this cloud function is called consecutively, its return value may incrementally increase from 2 or revert to 1, which is the result of instance reuse:

-- During a Hot start, the Node.js process executing the function is reused, and the process context is preserved, so the variable
+- When hot startup occurs, the Node.js process executing the function is reused, and the process context is preserved, so the variable

-iis incremented. - During a Cold start, the Node.js process is brand new, and the code executes completely from the beginning, returning 1 at this point.
+iincrements. - When cold startup occurs, the Node.js process is entirely new, and the code executes from scratch, returning 1 at this point.

-Therefore, developers should ensure that cloud functions are stateless and idempotent when writing them, meaning that the execution of a cloud function does not rely on residual information from previous executions in the runtime environment.
+Therefore, developers should ensure that cloud functions are stateless and idempotent when writing them, that is, the execution of the current cloud function does not depend on residual information in the runtime environment from the previous execution.

-For more information on time zones, refer to: Time Zone Database.
+For more information on timezones, please refer to: Time Zone Database.

-When processing time on the server side (including databases and cloud functions), the use of time-zone-dependent local time should be avoided, and absolute values like Unix timestamps should be used instead.
-This approach prevents numerous issues arising from time zone differences between the server and client sides.
+On the server side (including databases and cloud functions), avoid using timezone-influenced local time and instead use absolute values like Unix timestamps, which can prevent numerous issues caused by timezone differences between the server and client.

 Consider the following code: